 Teach in England if you trained outside the UK

-If you're a non-UK teacher interested in teaching languages or physics in England, you could be eligible for an international relocation payment worth £10,000.
+If you're a non-UK teacher interested in teaching languages or physics in England, you could be eligible for an international relocation payment worth up to £10,000.

 Teach in England and you’ll benefit from working in a world-class education system.